 Rest and Recuperation (R&R) visits home during a deployment are looked forward to with great anticipation.
 R&R is a happy time for couples, children, extended family, and service members.
 Along with the excitement and happiness, what else should loved ones expect when a service member returns home for a brief leave period?
 What are some ways to prepare and make the most of this time as a family and as a couple?
 The resources below can help IA Sailors and their loved ones think through how to get the most out of the leave period while managing some of the stress on significant others and children that can accompany this time.

-R&R Leave is a program governed by the DODI 1327.06.
-Recently, a memorandum clarifying that instruction has caused an update to the Joint Travel Regulations and has also necessitated a change to the way the COCOM’s have been employing the policy.
-As a Navy IA, the below is what you need to know and understand in regard to R&R:
+R&R Leave is a program governed by the DODI 1327.06 "Leave and Liberty Policies and Procedures" June 16, 2009 (Incorporating Change 3, Effective May 19, 2016).
+Recent changes to policy have necessitated a change to the way the Geographic Combatant Commands (GCCs) have been administering R&R. As a Navy IA, the following information is what you need to know and understand regarding the current R&R policy:

 There are two types of R&R: Chargeable R&R leave and Non-Chargeable R&R (NCR&R) administrative absence.

 To be eligible for no more than 15 days of NCR&R, Service members must be on no less than 365-day deployment orders to an approved NCR&R location and spend a minimum of 270-days physically at the approved NCR&R location.
 (Effective 07 DEC 2016).

 To be eligible for one period of chargeable R&R leave (up to 15 days), a member must be on a minimum of 365-day deployment orders or 365-day mobilization orders and be projected to spend at least 365 days or more physically at the authorized R&R location (effective 08 JUN 2015).